kouks/gaem/docs/index.md

   - basic `expeditions` accessible directly through the hub would have `power level` equal to the season minimum??
 - via various activities, players would gain `power level` up to a (seasonal?) cap.
 - instead of players doing more damage with their `power level`, we take the relative difference between the `expedition` `power level` and the player `power level`.
-- `damage multiplier = e ^ ((player_pl - expedition_pl) / 15)` - random formula I crafted, exponential scaling means you can breeze through lower `power level` `expeditions` and `expeditions` that are higher are way harder, or impossible to complete.
+- `damage multiplier = e ^ ((player_pl - expedition_pl) / 42)` - random formula I crafted, exponential scaling means you can breeze through lower `power level` `expeditions` and `expeditions` that are higher are way harder, or impossible to complete.
 This however brings issues.
   - We should restrict rewards from `expeditions` that are way below the player's `power level`
   - Issue of "bussing" lower `power level` players through missions is an issue - maybe restrict entry if the difference is too high altogether.

 `Power level` is just average of armor and weapon `power level`.
 Weapon `power level` likely weighted slightly higher.

+> The formula mentioned means that if player power level is equal to expedition power level, the damage multiplier is 1.0x.
+Every 10 power level disparity changes this multiplier by a factor of ~0.78x (or ~1/0.78x).
+Of course the scaling remains exponential so the numbner is just for illustration.
+This also means that a power level 100 player does 10x the damage to power level 1 expedition enemies.
+Honestly, no idea if this is too much, too little, just the right amount, or if it's entirely irrelevant.
+Can always hard cap it to a number like...
+2x if need be.
+The other way around should however be uncapped, to make higher level keys increasingly harder.

 **Concept of `seasons`**

 Game being `seasonal` would keep players invested regularly.
 It would alleviate the notion of "having completed the game" (at least every now and then).

 - each `season` would bring new content to the game.
 New `hub`, new system to interact with, new weapons, new characters? - maybe a selection of said things.
-- `power level` cap and floor would reset each season.
+- `power level` cap and floor would increase each season.
 Meaning players would "keep their stuff" but this "stuff" would have to be brought up in `power level` again and upgraded via the `season`-specific systems.
-- old `season` upgrades would become ineffective (or less effective) - random idea - give each upgrade a `power level`, too, and cap it at that `season's` cap.

 How do we deal with `power level` creep?
 Or is this concept future proof enough?
 If each `season` has +100 `power level` increase, and a `season` lasts for about 6 months, we'd have plenty of time before it gets to "weird" levels.